JC-Project-IDEA/2024-25-Phase-1-Student-Workshop/README.md

    <a> SnapSound Software 下載 (macOS)</a>
 </li>
 <li>
-   <a> SnapSound Software Code 下載 (Processing)</a>
+   <a href="https://github.com/JC-Project-IDEA/2024-25-Phase-1-Student-Workshop/blob/main/JC-Project-IDEA-SnapSound/JC-Project-IDEA-SnapSound.ino"> SnapSound Software Code 下載 (Processing)</a>
 <!--
 <li>
-   <a href="https://github.com/JC-Project-IDEA/2023-24-Phase-2-Student-Workshop/blob/main/JCIDEA-202324-Phase2-Lesson7.pdf"> 第7堂 - Debugging </a>
+   <a> 第7堂 - Debugging </a>
 </li>
 -->